On the multiplier spectrum of polynomials: Introduction

-Fix an integer $d\geq2$.
-Let $\Rat_d$ be the space of degree $d$ endomorphisms on $\P^1$, which is a smooth affine variety of dimension $2d+1$ \cite{Silverman2012}.
-Let $\FL_d\subseteq \Rat_d$ be the locus of flexible Latt\`es maps, which is Zariski closed in $\Rat_d$.
-The group $\PGL_2= \Aut(\P^1)$ acts on $\Rat_d$ by conjugation.
-The geometric quotient is the (coarse) \emph{moduli space} of endomorphisms of degree $d$ \cite{Silverman2012}, which is an affine variety of dimension $2d-2$ \cite[Theorem 4.36(c)]{Silverman2007}.
-Let $\Psi: \Rat_d\to \sM_d$ be the quotient morphism.
-For $f\in\Rat_d(\C)$, we also denote its conjugacy class by $\Psi(f)=[f]$.
+is the (coarse) \emph{moduli space of endomorphisms of degree $d$} \cite{Silverman2012}, which is an affine variety of dimension $2d-2$ \cite[Theorem~4.36(c)]{Silverman2007}.
+Let $\Psi:\Rat_d\to\sM_d$ be the quotient morphism.
+For $f\in\Rat_d(\C)$, we also denote its conjugacy class by $\Psi(f)=[f]\in\sM_d(\C)$.
 Set $[\FL_d]:=\Psi(\FL_d)$.
-Note that $\FL_d$ is non-empty if and only if $d$ is a perfect square, and in this case $[\FL_d]$ is equidimensional of dimension $1$.
-The above construction works over any algebraically closed field of characteristic $0$ and commutes with base changes.
+Note that $\FL_d$ is non-empty if and only if $d$ is a perfect square in $\Z$, and in this case $[\FL_d]$ is equidimensional of dimension $1$.
+The above construction works over any algebraically closed field of characteristic zero and commutes with base changes.